Raffaele Garrucci

 Raffaele Garrucci (22 January 1812 – 5 May 1885) was a historian of Christian art.

+Biography

 He was born in Naples to a wealthy family, entered the Society of Jesus at the age of fifteen, and was professed on 19 March 1853.
-He devoted himself to the study of the Church Fathers, also to Pagan and Christian antiquities; both he and the celebrated Giovanni Battista de Rossi became the principal disciples of Father Marchi.
+He devoted himself to the study of the Church Fathers, also to Pagan and Christian antiquities; he and Giovanni Battista de Rossi became the principal disciples of Giuseppe Marchi.
 On his many journeys through Italy, France, Germany, and Spain, he collected much material for his archaeological publications.